15 Creative Retail Marketing Strategies for 2023

 Newsletters work for both types of stores – the only tricky thing about email marketing for local store customers is getting their email addresses.

 Hint: emails are not the only way of getting in touch with customers.
-One of the most direct forms of communication is SMS messaging, so if you have an opportunity to collect customers' phone numbers, think about sending them SMS once in a while.
+One of the most direct forms of communication is SMS messaging, so if you have an opportunity to collect customers' phone numbers, think about sending them a text message once in a while.

 Newsletters don't have to be about discounts or special offers – let people know that you've got new goods in stock, inform them about contests you run, let them know about upcoming releases.
 Be careful, though, to avoid sending too many emails.
 If people decide that you write them too often, they might report you as a spammer.